putneydm/david_site_jekyll/test/_posts/2025/death-star.markdown

 It was late afternoon when he finally found himself at his destination Dock 57, Stack 22, Level 13.
 Or, what he hoped was his destination.
 The sun had been overhead for most of his walk.
-He had sweated trough his uniform, both from the heat and an ever-growing unease.

 While his map showed a red dot where the office was to be, he was once again unsure where the exact passage was to get to it.
 It was somewhere in the cobbled together stack of cargo containers, masonry and rusty scrap metal that towered before him.
 The complex stretched for -- it was hard to tell.
 It just seemed to disappear into other vast stacks and crumbling structures.
 Rusty ladders and rickety stairs snaked around the complex, up and down, into passageways and over roofs.
 One of these would lead him to the right place.
 Although climbing up any of them seemed a terrifying prospect.